 Illinois

-• Employment overtime laws apply to: Employers of 4 or more employees.
+- Employment overtime laws apply to employers of four or more employees.

 Indiana

-• Employment excluded from overtime laws: Employment that is subject to the FLSA, movie theaters, seasonal camps and amusement parks, FLSA-exempt nonprofits.
+- Employment excluded from overtime laws: Employment that is subject to the FLSA, movie theaters, seasonal camps, and amusement parks as well as FLSA-exempt nonprofits.

 Notes: Collective bargaining agreements ratified by the NLRB may have different overtime provisions.
 Domestic service work is not excluded from overtime laws.